fbpx

 Job Summary:

-Mission Alignment: Beyond degree and certification requirements, the Academic Principal will be a mature Christian with an understanding of and commitment to Christian Education, a clear support of PVCA’s mission and vision, and a heart of service and humility towards coworkers, students, and families.
+Mission Alignment: Beyond degree and certification requirements, the Lower School teacher will be a mature Christian with a solid understanding of and commitment to Christian education, a clear support of PVCA’s mission and vision, and a heart of service and humility towards coworkers, students, and families.

 Key Responsibilities: